mietek/halcyon-website/pages/shootout/index.md

 #### Comments

-Installing an application for the first time is dominated by building the sandbox containing the application dependencies.
+The time spent installing a Haskell application is dominated by building application dependencies.

-Halcyon attempts to mitigate the impact of sandbox build times:
+Halcyon keeps application dependencies in a Cabal sandbox, and attempts to mitigate the impact of sandbox build times:

 1. Once a sandbox directory is built, Halcyon archives it, and restores it during subsequent installations.